 At first, I thought these lights were from offices inside the building but they weren’t.
 They flash on and off and change every few minutes, creating the illusion that the building itself is alive.
 Like some giant bioluminescent jellyfish.
 So cool.

 Entering the Design Lab

 A modern and fun two-story space, the Design Lab is South Korea’s biggest art and design shop.
-It reminded us of Huashan and Songshan Creative Parks in Taipei, but even cooler.
+It reminded us of creative parks in Taiwan, but even cooler.